whatmakeart/whatmakeart.github.io/content/digital-fabrication/cnc/cnc-basics.md

 ## ShopBot Two Axis CNC Machine

-A ShopBot is a brand of 2 Axix CNC machine.
-It is realatively user freindly and affordable.
+A ShopBot is a brand of 2 Axis CNC machine.
+It is relatively user friendly and affordable.
 Models can be made in [3D modeling software](../../3d-modeling/3d-modeling-software.md) and then converted to G-Code toolpaths.
 The tool paths are loaded into the ShopBot for cutting.

 - [CNC Tolerance and Fit](./cnc-tolerance-and-fit.md)
 - [Pocket Cuts and Joints](./cnc-pocket-cuts-and-joints.md)